hhakula/Synthetic/README.md

 ### Prerequisites
 You must have a Mathematica license to run the full suite of examples.
 The MATLAB routines are available for the experienced users only.
-It is assumed that the user can export the data from mathematica to MATLAB in some suitable way.
+It is assumed that the user can export the data from Mathematica to MATLAB in some suitable way.
 We shall provide examples in the future versions.

 ### Installing
 Install the Synthetic package to Mathematica's path.

 ## Testing
-There are two Mathematica Notebooks for testing.
+There are two Mathematica notebooks for testing.
 Notice that the notebooks do not fit to the versioning model very well.
 The examples distributed here contain example outcomes and it is a good idea to keep the originals safe and test with copies only.

 ### Installing
 Install the SyntheticMNIST package to Mathematica's path.